LatviaLast Updated: May 2014

 - An autobiography (or curriculum vitae) for each parent;

 - Medical statements regarding the health of the family (hereditary illnesses, if any, and any specific illnesses);

-- home study, under apostille, conducted by a U.S. state adoption agency or a private organization licensed to perform such studies.
-Home studies must be current in order for the adoption application to considered.
-Extensions of home study approval should be forwarded to the Ministry for applications to remain valid;
+- A home study, notarized and then authenticated with an apostille, conducted by a U.S. state adoption agency or a private organization licensed to perform such studies.
+Home studies must be current in order for the adoption application to be considered.
+Home study updates should be forwarded to the Ministry for applications to remain valid;

-- Authentication of Documents: Please note that Latvia requires document certification under apostille for documents originating in the United States.
-Click here for more information on this process: http://riga.usembassy.gov/notary.html
+- Authentication of Documents: Please note that Latvia requires document certification authenticated with an apostille for documents originating in the United States.
+Click here for more information on this process.

 If you have finalized the adoption in Latvia you will firstneed to apply for a birth certificate for your child so that you can later apply for a passport.